faisalwaqar786/firstRepo/MyFirstFile.md

 >This is block of special texts

 # 3- Line Breaks
-This is 40 days long course data science with python AKA python_ka_chilla with Baba_Ammar.\
+This is 40 days very long course data science with python AKA python_ka_chilla with Baba_Ammar.\
 This is second line.